 He sees Johnny, owner of the catering firm and brother of the groom, standing on the dance floor talking to what appears to be a number of his aunts.
 Burnie interrupts their conversation, placing a hand on Johnny’s arm.

 “I gotta talk to you,” he shouts at him.

-In describing Johnny’s face later to a rapt kitchen crowd, he said: “You could see Johnny’s blood pressure rise.
+In describing Johnny’s face later to a rapt kitchen crowd, T said: “You could see Johnny’s blood pressure rise.
 He went purple.”

-Johnny removes Burnie’s hand from his arm, spins him around, and with a hand on his back, pushes him quickly from whence he came, through the swinging doors, through the kitchen, and out the back door.
+Johnny removes Burnie’s hand from his arm, spins him around, and with a hand on his back, pushes him quickly back through the swinging doors, through the kitchen, and out the back door.

-The cooks outside on the grills watch as Burnie begins to gabble about how he has rights, dammit, and he demands to know – Johnny cuts him off, his face dark red and glowering.
-He whirls him around, grabs him by the collar.
+The cooks back on the grills watch as Burnie begins to gabble about how he has a right, dammit, and he demands to know – Johnny, dark red and glowering, whirls him around, grabs him by the collar.